Audio Arts and Acoustics

 Zhang is a researcher for the Peking Opera—and he teaches seminars on the Peking Opera and other Chinese art forms.
 He still loves to sing: He’s contributed his tenor to opera performances worldwide, from Boston to Beijing.
 Plus, he puts his multicultural experience to work as director for the China Initiative, Columbia’s Chinese exchange program.

 At Columbia, Zhang’s own love of science and music helps him connect with students.
-“My students are science students, but I’ve found an interest in art and performance is very useful, especially in communicating with students in the department,” he says.
+“Although I have a science background, an interest and practice in art and performance is very useful, especially in communicating with students in the department,” he says.

 A Collaborative Classroom

 Zhang sees acoustics classrooms as places where students and teachers can work together.
 To that end, he passes out evaluations after every class session to assess the pace and content.
 "I think it's better to adjust each week instead of waiting for the end of the semester," he says.

 Students' academic enthusiasm inspires him to continually update and refine his lesson plans.
 "I've found that they really have the passion for these majors," he says.
 "Instead of just following the textbooks, we really need to protect that passion."